VCCE/VCC/acia/ReadMe.txt

 There are two file modes,  File Read and File Write.
 When file read is set writes to acia are ignored.
 When file write is set reads from acia always return null chars in binary mode and EOF characters in text mode.
+It advised to not use binary mode with the os9 /t2.

 Text mode.
 When text mode is checked end of line translations (CR -> CRLF) are done and EOF characters are appended at the